Comparative Study on Noise-Augmented Training and its Effect on Adversarial Robustness in ASR Systems: Background and Related Work

-where $x$ represents the benign audio signal, $f(\cdot)$ is the ASR model's function mapping an audio input to the most likely word sequence, $l_{m}$ is the loss function measuring the accuracy of the ASR system's prediction of the target transcription $\hat y$, and $\delta$ is the perturbation constrained to be smaller than a predefined value $\epsilon$.
-This value is decreased iteratively to minimize distortion.
-The parameter $c$, which balances the model's loss against the perturbation, starts small to find an initial adversarial example and then increases to minimize $\delta$.
+Targeted attacks on ARS systems aim at creating manipulated audio data that is transcribed to a specific target phrase chosen by the attacker.
+These attacks are designed for a white-box setting, which means that the attacker must have full access to the model. \citet{carlini2018audio} introduced the first efficient white-box targeted attack against ASR systems, known as the C\&W~attack.
+Originally designed for Mozilla's DeepSpeech model~\citep{Hannun/2014/deepspeech}, the C\&W~attack computes the adversarial perturbation $\delta$ for a given benign audio sample $x$ by performing gradient descent on the following loss function:

-The resulting adversarial audio files closely resemble the original samples in terms of their dB scale, while leading to a different transcription output by the ASR system.
-Figure~\ref{fig:c_w} compares the original spectrum of a benign audio clip with its corresponding C\&W adversarial counterpart.
-Note that in line with the definition of adversarial noise, the noise is treated as simply additive.
+where $f(\cdot)$ is the function represented by the ASR model mapping the audio input to the most likely transcription, $l_{m}$ is the loss function measuring the accuracy of the ASR system's prediction w.r.t.\ the target transcription $\hat y$, and $c$ is a hyperparameter regulating the strength of penalization for a larger perturbation.
+During gradient-based minimization, the perturbation $\delta$ (also referred to as adversarial noise) is constrained to keep smaller than a predefined value $\epsilon$.
+This $\epsilon$ value is decreased iteratively to minimize the distortion.
+Moreover, the hyperparameter $c$ is initially set to a small value to simplify finding an adversarial example first.
+It is then increased to minimize the needed perturbance.
+The resulting adversarial audio files closely resemble the original samples in terms of their dB scale.
+However, they lead to a different transcription output by the ASR system.
+Figure~\ref{fig:c_w} compares the original spectrum of a benign audio signal with its corresponding C\&W adversarial counterpart.